m7a/bo-blake3-ada/README.md

 Use this function to supply the data that is considered input into the (optionally keyed) BLAKE3 hashing function.
-The user is free to supply the internal type `Octets` which the library then interprets as `Octets` internally.
+The user is free to supply the internal type `Octets` or a regular `String` which the library then interprets as `Octets` internally.

 This API expects the minimum number of bytes supplied to `Update` to be 1.